-In Year 10, all students study six core subjects (English, Mathematics, Science, Health and Physical Education - Essential, History and Religious Education) and the Personal Learning Plan (PLP), which contributes 10 credit points, at Stage 1 level, towards the SACE.
-The students are able to choose another three semesters from the list of subjects offered.
+In Year 10, all students study six core subjects (Faith & Living, English, Mathematics, Science, Health and Physical Education (Essential), History (Essential) and the Exploring Identities and Futures (EIF), which contributes 10 credit points at Stage 1 level towards the SACE.
+Students are able to choose another four semesters from the list of subjects offered.